Office: Swart 317

 Anthro 150: The Ancient World

-Anthro 202: Intro to Biological Anthropology
+Anthro 202: Introduction to Biological Anthropology

 4 credits Physical anthropology is the study of the human biology and behavior in the framework of evolution.
 This course provides an introduction to the scientific approaches and methods used by physical anthropologists, including evolutionary theory and the mechanisms of heredity, the ecology and behavior of nonhuman primates and what they can teach us about human origins, the fossil evidence for human evolution, and modern human variation and adaptation.
 Students should leave this class with a broader understanding of humanity’s place in nature and a grasp of our unique evolutionary history.
 (3+2)